oddbird/oddleventy/content/blog/2025/fluid-type.md

 I mocked up a (stand-alone) custom element with a rough proof of concept.
-I'm sure there are ways to improve it such as adjusting the values, adding a form submit option, or tracking the preference in local storage --
+I'm sure there are ways to improve it, such as adjusting the values, adding a form submit option, or tracking the preference in local storage --